 You may also be eligible if you receive one of the following payments:

 Find out more about energy concessions and rebates.
-The information above is accurate as of October 2020.
+The information above is accurate as of August 2022.

 The plan is already underway, with the government rolling out initiatives to meet the target and deliver affordable and clean energy to residents.
-One that directly benefits residents is the Household and Business Battery Scheme, which is designed to help people generate their own power and use less off the grid.8
+One that directly benefits residents is the Household and Business Battery Scheme, which is designed to help people generate their own power and use less from the grid.8

 By offering grants to help install batteries and generous solar feed-in tariffs (where you’re paid a small amount per kWh of electricity you pump back into the grid), it’s hoped more Northern Territorians will move towards renewable energy.